DrAlexLiu/OctoPrint-PiNozCam/README.md

 ## 🔒 Private by default

+Detection runs on your OctoPrint machine and uploads no frame to do it.
-Frames, results, and settings stay on your OctoPrint machine.
-Nothing leaves your network unless **you** connect Telegram or Discord — and then only the analysed image and print status go out.
+Nothing leaves your network unless **you** connect Telegram or Discord — and once you do, more than alerts go through them.
+Each of these sends a camera image and message text to that service; failure alerts and Check also include printer/status information:

+- a **failure alert**, with the detection boxes drawn on the frame, and printer state and progress;
+- **Check** in either bot, or **/hi** in Telegram — the CURRENT camera view, unmasked, not the analysed frame an alert carries, with the same printer/status information;
+- the **connection test**, so you can confirm messages reach you without waiting for a real failure — a masked camera frame and a fixed test message, no live printer status;
+- the one-time **welcome message** after setup — a masked camera frame and fixed setup instructions, likewise no live status.

 Keep bot tokens secret like passwords.

 ## 🖥️ OctoPrint interface